Lucretiel/NPproject3/README.md

 - `-h` `--help` Print a usage message and exit.
 - `-e N`, `--extra N` The number of users to run.
 - `-u USERNAME` `--users USERNAME` An extra named user.
-If given, the messages this user recieves will be formatted and printed to the screen.
+If given, the messages this user receives will be formatted and printed to the screen.
 - `-m MESSAGE1...` `--messages MESSAGE1...` Extra messages to send.
 These will be added to the built-in list of testing messages.
 - `-a MIN_TIME MAX_TIME` `--alive MIN_TIME MAX_TIME` If given, this option controls how long the clients will be alive for.
 They will pick a random number of seconds between `MIN_TIME` and `MAX_TIME` before logging out.
 When the last client logs out, the `test_client` program will end normally.
 If this option is not given, the clients will run forever.